songyandong/documentation/how_to_use_ppio_cli.md

 - Enter your PPIO address to generate the content you may post.
 - Post the content to Twitter.
 - Copy-paste the posts URL of the tweet.
-- Click the “Give me PPIO coin” button to get 5 free PPIO coins for testnet!
+- Click the “Give me PPIO coin” button to get 1 free PPIO coin for testnet!

 ## Step4: Send test coins to PPIO
 Although you already have test coins in your PPIO wallet, if you want to really experience the PPIO CLI, you need to go back to [PPIO wallet page](https://wallet.testnet.pp.io) to recharge some PPIO coins.
 This involves our underlying system architecture.
 We will introduce these details in a later article.